-The day will begin with a short presentation and coffee/tea, followed by a 2.5 hour vehicle safari encountering Knepp’s herds of old English longhorn cattle, Exmoor ponies, Tamworth pigs, and red and fallow deer, discussing how they are managed and how they create habitats and biodiversity in the landscape.
+The day will begin with a short presentation and coffee/tea, followed by a 2.5 hour safari on foot encountering Knepp’s herds of old English longhorn cattle, Exmoor ponies, Tamworth pigs, and red and fallow deer, discussing how they are managed and how they create habitats and biodiversity in the landscape.

 Stopping at places of interest, you will learn about the dynamics of self-generating wood pasture and the theories of Dutch ecologist Frans Vera whose ground-breaking work on free-roaming herbivores underpins the Knepp project, as well as the concept of natural capital and eco-system services.

-We’ll stop halfway round for tea and cake in a beautiful spot or by one of our signature tree platforms.
+We’ll stop halfway round for a refreshing drink and locally made brownies in a beautiful spot.

 £NaN per person